mapmeld/graph/README.md

 # Graph Databases tutorial

-Organize a graph database for the Museum of Modern Art collection
+Organize a Neo4j graph database for the Museum of Modern Art collection

 Scrape web pages into graph data

+Make cool queries of graph data

 # Prerequisites